hashgraph/MyHbarWallet/README.md

 You can run tests with `yarn test`

-We use Jest (rn) for Snapshots of Components and Nightwatch for E2E tests
+We use Jest for Snapshots/Unit Tests and Cypress for E2E

 The project is split into a configuration for web and a configuration for electron via `vue.config.front.js` and `vue.config.back.js`.